 Cooking has always been a passion and in her blood.
 Her Lebanese uncle owned a restaurant and she spent her summers helping him.
 He taught her about sustainability and growing your own vegetables and fruit, as well as the importance of having a garden and feeding yourself and your family from it.
 Although this was a big part of her life, it wasn’t until later that Patrice turned her passion into a reality.
 After spending 8 years in the Marine Corps, and also working for a Venture Capital firm, she turned to the restaurant industry as an escape.
 She spent the next 8 years bartending and helping restaurants open but never allowed herself to venture into the kitchen.
 It was her home kitchen that was her outlet—just as it was her mother’s.
 She would go on to host many dinners at her house and then found herself catering, following in the same footsteps as her mom.

 In December of 2014 a phone call came from the owner of the building where her restaurant now occupies.
 He called to tell her that the previous owners, whom she was friends with, decided not to renew their lease.
 He asked her if she would be interested in opening a restaurant in the same space that she helped open and was a part of for 9 years.
 He knew that if anyone knew the space and the neighborhood, it was her.

-Taking a leap of faith and believing in herself, Patrice and her family opened Purple Patch, a Filipino-American restaurant.
+Taking a leap of faith and believing in herself, Patrice and her family opened Purple Patch, a Filipino-American restaurant on March 17, 2015.
 She has dedicated most of the menu to her mother’s recipes and Filipino cuisine.
 She taught her kitchen how to prepare Filipino food just as her mother taught her.